Pa1mantri/VSDSquadron_RTL_GDSII/Week-6/debugging_notes.md

 ```

 The DUT was behaving correctly — each posedge with `cyc=stb=1` is a valid
-new transaction per Wishbone B4 spec.
+new transaction per Wishbone Bus spec.
 The test design was wrong.

+**Summary** : Not de-asserting wb_cyc_i, wb_stb_i and wb_we_i signals after one clock cycle results in ack going high in third cycle.

 ### Fix
 Changed Test 11 to a proper **single-transaction test**: